1. How soon am I able to schedule an initial consultation?

 3. How does my retainer work?

 The initial retainer requested by your attorney is based on the complexity and novelty of the issues in your case.
 The retainer you pay is essentially paying for a block of your attorney’s time up front.
-Once the retainer is paid, your attorney begins work on your case.
 We do not accept cases on a flat fee or on a contingency fee basis.

 The length of time of any divorce action is heavily dependent on the attitude and degree of cooperation between the parties and attorneys involved.
 In Kansas, the minimum amount of time for a divorce is sixty (60) days from the date of filing the petition for divorce, although it can be finalized sooner if there is an emergency.

 In cases where the divorce is contested, that is, the parties disagree on property division, spousal or child support, or child custody and parenting time, a divorce can take much longer, because the Court will need to set a time for a trial in order to decide the outstanding issue(s).

 The Court may, in its discretion, allow an “emergency” divorce.
 An emergency divorce is granted prior to the expiration of the sixty days, and is usually only allowed if a party has a letter from a medical physician describing that the continuation of the marriage is detrimental to the party’s health and well-being.

 6. What is the difference between separate maintenance (legal separation) and divorce?

 Divorce and separate maintenance actions are similar in that both actions divide property, and make orders for spousal and child support and custody of children.
 The difference is that an action for separate maintenance will leave the marriage relationship intact, while divorce severs the marital relationship.
 You may not remarry until the marital relationship has been severed by divorce.

 7. Is it important to be the first to file for divorce?

 Kansas is a “no-fault” divorce state, and therefore, the court does not take into consideration who filed first in making its ultimate decision.